kuhe/createElement/README.md

 function nominate(tag: string): nominal_creator_t;
 ```

-You can use the provided `render` function if you adhere to a certain component interface.
+You can also use the provided `render` function if you adhere to a certain component interface.

 ```ts
 type component_t = {